What Is 20 Of 18

 Understanding these relationships provides flexibility in calculation and interpretation.

 8. Why are percentages useful for comparing different groups?
 Percentages normalize data, allowing fair comparison between groups of different sizes.
-For example, comparing the number of people who voted for a candidate in two cities with vastly different populations is meaningless without context.
+As an example, comparing the number of people who voted for a candidate in two cities with vastly different populations is meaningless without context.
 Converting these numbers to percentages of the total population in each city provides an apples-to-apples comparison of support levels.
 This normalization is essential in statistics, market research, and social sciences to draw valid conclusions about relative performance or attitudes across diverse populations.